daim77/SQL_project/README.md

 This script scrap a table from wiki and saves data to MariaDB database on ENGETO server
 Different country == different working days
 coding is as SQL DAYOFWEEK() 1: sunday, 7: saturday
-Majority of values are added from year 2015.
+Majority of values are available in year 2015 in table economies.
 GINI index is available for MAX countries for example but still only for 80..
+But y2018 chosen due to client requirements
 ISO3 country code added as key